axiom19/French-Translator/README.md

 # French Translator
 This project is a web-based French translator that uses Large Language Models (LLM) to translate English sentences into French.
 It incorporates speech-to-text and text-to-speech capabilities for a more interactive user experience.
+Motivation: I am an A2 level French student and want to practice speaking French.

 ## Features